Marzena-W/newsletter-paws-whiskers/README.md

 Work in progress

-Click [here](https://marzena-w.github.io/newsletter-paws-whiskers/) to see the website.
+Click [here](https://marzena-w.github.io/newsletter-paws-whiskers/) to see it live.

 <br/>